catherinedynda/qb-db-backend/readme.md

 # Quote Board Database - Setup & Admin

-Consists of two sections: asstd. setup scripts & info, and an app that runs admin stuff (updating from GroupMe).
+Consists of two sections: asstd. setup scripts & info, and an app that runs admin stuff (updating from GroupMe, maintaining API for frontend).

-Currently only has setup scripts & stuff.
+Setup scripts are a bit of a mess, admin app is in progress.

 ## TODO

 -   [ ] Recreate code for getting members
     -   [ ] Make it able to be optionally used?
 -   [ ] Make the API stuff
+    -   [ ] Add custom column select, we really don't need all of these
 -   [ ] Make other admin tools?
 Like for checking on new quotes that have been added
+-   [ ] Honestly switch DB provider the connections thing is annoying
+    -   [ ] Make it not immediately die if there's too many database connections?
+This is untenable for more production-level stuff

+## API

+`GET /members`: Returns list of members.
+Currently only member id and name.

+`GET /quotees`: Returns list of quotees.
+Currently only id and name.

+`GET /search`: Main endpoint for searching.
+Returns quotes and stuff.
+Parameters:

+-   `keyword`: case insensitive keyword to search for in full text of quote
+-   `member`: id of member quote is from
+-   `quotee`: id of person quoted

+More to come.
+All parameters currently function on an AND basis.
+Deal with it.

 ## File structure